 How the money raised supports clinical cancer research

 Every dollar raised by Pelotonia directly funds cancer research at the OSUCCC – James.
-A specific plan was developed to best utilize Pelotonia funds in several major areas: Fellowships, Idea Grants, statewide screening programs, essential research equipment and recruiting and retaining world-class talent.
+A specific plan was developed to best utilize Pelotonia funds in several major areas including a scholars fund, idea grants, statewide screening programs, essential research equipment and recruiting and retaining world-class talent.

 “We would not be where we are today without Pelotonia,” Dr. Cohn says of the OSUCCC – James’ emergence as one of the nation’s top-ranked comprehensive cancer centers.
 “Pelotonia is the kick-start that allows people to come here to gain access to the resources they need to do the preliminary research that can lead to the next level of funding from the National Institutes of Health or the National Cancer Institute.”

-As of spring 2022, a total of 644 Pelotonia Fellowships have been awarded to deserving undergraduates, graduate students, postdoctorate researchers and medical school students.
+Since 2010, a total of 680 Pelotonia Scholarships have been awarded to deserving undergraduates, graduate students, postdoctoral researchers and medical school students.
 The fellowships fund two years of research in one of the cancer center’s labs, with the goal of creating the next generation of cancer scientists.

 It’s working.

 “I would not be here without Pelotonia,” says Gina Sizemore, PhD.
-“Without that time and independence [in my Pelotonia Fellowship research], I wouldn’t have been able to secure additional funding to start my own research program.”
+“Without that time and independence (in my Pelotonia Scholarship research), I wouldn’t have been able to secure additional funding to start my own research program.”

-In her fellowship, Dr. Sizemore worked in the lab of Mike Ostrowski, PhD, whose work focuses on molecular biology and cancer genetics.
-After her fellowship ended, she became an assistant professor in the OSUCCC – James Department of Radiation Oncology and is also a member of the Cancer Biology program.
-Dr. Sizemore has received two Pelotonia Idea Grants and has mentored two Pelotonia Fellows in her lab.
+As a Pelotonia Scholar, Dr. Sizemore worked in the lab of former professor Mike Ostrowski, PhD, whose work focused on molecular biology and cancer genetics.
+After her scholarship ended, she became an assistant professor in the Department of Radiation Oncology and is also a member of the Cancer Biology Program.
+Dr. Sizemore has received two Pelotonia Idea Grants and has mentored two Pelotonia Scholars in her lab.

 Making a wonder drug possible

-One of the first Pelotonia Idea Grants was awarded to John Byrd, MD, who sought funding for a clinical trial to test the effectiveness of a drug, ibrutinib, that showed promise in treating chronic lymphocytic leukemia (CLL).
-“I went to Mike Caligiuri and the committee and said we had the possibility of making this drug [ibrutinib] accessible to 150 patients [with CLL], most of whom would die soon without it,” Dr. Byrd said.
+One of the first Pelotonia Idea Grants was awarded to former Ohio State professor John Byrd, MD, who sought funding for a clinical trial to test the effectiveness of a drug, ibrutinib, that showed promise in treating chronic lymphocytic leukemia (CLL).
+“I went to Mike Caligiuri and the committee and said we had the possibility of making this drug [ibrutinib] accessible to 150 patients (with CLL), most of whom would die soon without it,” Dr. Byrd says.
 “Mike and the Pelotonia people said, ‘Yes, this is exactly what Pelotonia funds are for.’”

-The cancer of 80-90% of the people in that clinical trial went into a durable remission.
+Some 80-90% of the people in that clinical trial went into a durable remission.
 Ibrutinib was approved by the U.S. Food and Drug Administration in 2014, quickly becoming the standard of care.
-The second generation of the drug, acalabrutinib (also developed by Dr. Byrd and his lab), was approved by the FDA in 2017.
+The second generation of the drug, acalabrutinib (also largely developed by Dr. Byrd and his lab), was approved by the FDA in 2017.

-Ibrutinib and acalabrutinib are now the drugs (in pill form) Dr. Pollock takes every day.
+Acalabrutinib is now the drug Dr. Pollock takes every day.

 “I will take this for the rest of my life,” he says.
 “It’s not only saving my life, but it enables me to continue my work here [at the cancer center].
 My family and I are very grateful to Pelotonia for making this possible.”